 - Over 50% of customers expect a business to be open 24/7.
 This is a great demonstration of the need for some form of AI chatbot.

 Before we dive deeper let’s make sure you understand just what we mean by chatbots for B2B lead generation in the first place.

-Chatbots aren’t real robots of course, they are softwares, often powered by AI, designed to provide a basic simulation of a conversation between human beings.
-Their use is often intended to automate some of initial contacts businesses might have with propsects and leads.
+Chatbots aren’t real robots, of course, they are software, often powered by conversational AI, designed to provide a basic simulation of a conversation between human beings.
+Their use is often intended to automate some of the initial contacts businesses might have with prospects and leads.